travh05/NicheX/README.md

 Cross-species map of the mouse and human bone marrow stromal niche.

-NicheX builds a small, reproducible pipeline that:
+NicheX builds a reproducible pipeline that:

 * preprocesses mouse and human bone marrow stromal scRNA-seq datasets
 * defines stromal / endothelial niches and their marker genes